 Investigation Result Considerations Hand held Doppler waveforms a triphasic waveform being present indicates a less likely diagnosis of peripheral arterial disease a biphasic waveform indicates mild to moderate artery disease but is not diagnostic a monophasic waveform indicates incompressibility of the arteries commonly seen with medial arterial wall calcification Note: Falsely elevated ABPI can be suspected when ABPI falls in or near the normal range but is associated with dampened monophasic waveforms.
 Ankle Pressure (AP) and Ankle Brachial Pressure Index (ABPI) AP and calculation of ABPI (highest AP of the Dorsalis Pedis and Posterior Tibial artery divided by highest brachial systolic pressure) is recommended as the first-line non-invasive hemodynamic test in all patients presenting with foot ulcer.
-AP and ABPI results are not accurate in people with diabetes or end stage renal disease if the arteries are incompressible (from calcification) AP <50 mm Hg or ABPI <0.4 is associated with CLTI and requires urgent vascular review.
-An ABPI >1.4 indicates incompressibility of the arteries falsely elevating the ABPI Falsely normal AP and ABPI may be noted when calcification of arteries is present
+AP &lt;50 mm Hg or ABPI &lt;0.4 is associated with CLTI and requires urgent vascular review.
+An ABPI &gt;1.4 indicates incompressibility of the arteries falsely elevating the ABPI first line hemodynamic measure in this cohort of